 Let’s use our 2014 spending as an example.
-Including gifts and donations, we spent about $47,000.
-If we wanted to see how much we would need to have invested to be FI the following year, we would take that number and multiply it by 25.
+Including gifts and donations, we spent about $47,000 that year.
+To determine how much we’d need to be financially independent the following year, we multiplied this by 25:

 $47,000 x 25 = $1,175,000